 - This is a two-wheeled horse-drawn vehicle used in ancient warfare and racing.

-- This is the action of making a payment of a percentage of a person’s income to help support the government.
+- This is paying a percentage of a person’s income to help support the government.

 - This group of people votes or acts for someone else.